aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 set the **optimal smearing function (erfc) parameters** :math:`\mu` and :math:`\sigma` as explained in \
 `Automated high-throughput wannierisation  <https://arxiv.org/abs/1909.00433>`_.

-After the calculation of the projectability, the workflow proceeds with standard wannierisation: first \
+After the calculation of the projectability, the workflow proceeds with the standard wannierisation: first \
 it computes the overlap and projection matrices and then runs the Wannier90 code.

 Here we summarise the main steps of the Wannier90BandsWorkChain: